rust-lang/reference/src/introduction.md

 This book is the primary reference for the Rust programming language.
 It serves as a description of the syntax, semantics, and interpretation of the Rust language.

+## Audience

+The audience for this book includes:

+- Rust users who want to learn about the specifics and details of the language.
+- Tool developers who need to know the syntax and semantics of the language.
+- Language designers who work on the evolution of the language.

+See the [scope chapter] for a detailed explanation of what constitutes the Reference.

 ## Rust releases

 Rust has a new language release every six weeks.
 The first stable release of the language was Rust 1.0.0, followed by Rust 1.1.0 and so on.
 Tools (`rustc`, `cargo`, etc.) and documentation ([Standard library], this book, etc.) are released with the language release.